jwindle/gmmfun/notebooks/README.md

 $$

 and has the property $\mathbb{E}[X^k] = M^{(k)}(0)$ under certain regularity conditions.
 The CGF is $K(t) = \log M(t)$, which has the nice property that $K'(0)$ is the mean and $K''(0)$ is the variance, i.e. the centered second moment, amongst other things.

-# Automatic differentiation

-We employ [Jax](https://jax.readthedocs.io/en/latest/index.html) for automatic differentiation (AD).
-Below, we define the moment generating function and cumulant generating function of a normal distribution with mean and standard deviation $\theta = (\mu, \sigma)$.

-We can then compute the gradient of these functions using `grad`.
-The `grad` function will take the gradient of the first argument by default, but it is possible to specifiy which argument you want to differentiate.

-We compute the first and second centered moment using the CGF and then evaluate those for a given $(\mu, \sigma)$ to confirm that this indeed is working as intended.

 # GMM for population parameter estimation